 In summary, we feel that snack time is an important learning opportunity, in many, many, ways!
 It provides nutrition for the needs of growing children, an opportunity to teach manners and learn to converse with classmates while eating, a chance to learn to eat in the allotted time, manage their food, trash and lunchbox.
 Students also become prepared for the lunchroom in following years, learn to listen to fullness cues, and how to eat in moderation.
 Overall, preschool snack times provides the building blocks needed to provide a healthy relationship with food, that hopefully, will become a life long lesson.

 At our preschool each day, when school is about to begin, I high-tail it out of the classroom to make it up the steps in time to open the preschool door for our families.
 I love each day to be able to be the first person they see when they arrive to preschool.
 The girls usually like to show me their “beautiful” outfits and the boys have some kind of little gadget, or toy they like to show.
 I’ve even had one little boy insist he was having a baby and would show up a lot of times with a blanket in his shirt.
-During this time, I like to try to catch up some on what is going on in my preschool families lives.
+During this time, I like to try to catch up on what is going on in my preschool families lives.
 It is truly a joy to get to know everyone and find out about how talented these moms, dads, and grandparents are.

 Many years I am asked, “Do I need to walk my child into the preschool?” or “Have you ever thought about having the teachers come and get the students out of the cars?”
 Followed by, “I have a baby in the car and I’m watching a friends kid today, and it would be just so much more convenient if I could just have you come and get my preschooler from the car, or could I just let them walk in by on their own?”
 I totally sympathize with desiring convenience.
 If I didn’t think it was so important to your child’s development, safety, self-esteem, and confidence, to have a special person bring then to school, I would be the first person to start a car line, or allow your child to come in the school on their own.
 I think the simple gesture of walking your child to their classroom truly sets the tone for their day of learning.
-I absolutely love that I get to walk my sons to school everyday.
+I absolutely love that I got to walk my sons to school everyday when they were at Elm.
 I know that it will be a very meaningful memory for them when they are grown.
 Therefore, we have decided it is the best interest of our students to be escorted to their preschool classroom, even if that means lugging other kids with you.
 After all, I had twins, and I’m sure you can imagine how inconvenient it used to be lug them around.*